 It’s a compromise I’m willing to accept.

-And now, lets finally talk about this gluten free coconut cake, k?
+And now, let’s talk about this ultimate triple coconut cake (gluten free), ok?
 If you’re a coconut lover like me, you’re going to love this.
-This cake is packed with coconut flavor.
-The cake is gluten free and dairy free and made with coconut oil, coconut milk, and has a little shredded coconut mixed into the batter.
+This coconut layer cake is packed with coconut flavor.
+The cake is made with gluten free flour and is also dairy free.
+Some of the yummy ingredients include: coconut oil, coconut milk, and has a little shredded coconut mixed into the batter.
 But I didn’t stop there.

 The filling is a mixture of my dairy free coconut custard and So Delicious CocoWhip (you could also use homemade coconut whipped cream).
 I frosted the cake with the same vegan vanilla frosting that I used for my gluten free frosted sugar cookies and then I coated the sides of the cake with toasted coconut.